 The University of Lynchburg is a nationally recognized private university where students gain a greater heart for humanity and a mindset of individual growth.
 Here, thought-provoking learning ignites change in each individual, and the world.

 U.S. News & World Report, the Princeton Review, and Colleges of Distinction recognize us as one of the best institutions of higher education in the nation.
 Meanwhile, we’re one of a select few “Colleges that Change Lives.”

 We were founded in 1903, when a handful of professors instructed fewer than 60 students in the halls of a former resort hotel.
-There were four people in the first graduating class.
+There were eight people in the first graduating class.

 In turn, we ask our students: How can you best serve the world?

 University of Lynchburg is the natural choice for students who want to learn more about the world and more about themselves.
 Here, students are encouraged to share their perspectives and consider other points of view not as an afterthought, but as the first step toward greater knowledge.
 In short, we won’t tell you what to think.
 We teach you how to think for yourself.

 We are our students’ biggest fans.
 And we show that through a steadfast exchange of inquiry and insight grounded in the liberal arts.
 We combine traditional classroom instruction with experiential learning and real-world applications bringing a hands-on, multifaceted approach that serves our students best today and for the rest of their lives.